 - Marshmallow Prep Perfected: make sure you follow the instructions for the marshmallow prep fully.
 Even though it's a little more work, it'll give you a much better s'mores flavor with those "toasted" notes and the marshmallows also stay much more intact following this recipe's prep method including a "dry out" of the marshmallows as well.

-- Underbaked is Better: for these cookies, we stiffened the dough up enough that is stays together well despite the usual "pancaking "tendencies that marshmallow cookie doughs have.
+- Underbaked is Better: for these cookies, I stiffened the dough up enough that is stays together well despite the usual "pancaking "tendencies that marshmallow cookie doughs have.
 This means you can bake the cookies just enough to set and caramelized the edges while still having a nice chewy center that brings the true campfire s'mores texture to these cookies.

 Ingredient Lessons for Better Baking